thanados-network/histarchexplorer/README.md

-# repository for the frontend development
+# Repository for the frontend development

 # Install

-        sudo apt install python3-pyscss